-"Master Developer" shall mean VP Daybreak Operations LLC and its affiliates, successors and/or assigns.
+"Master Developer" shall mean VP Daybreak Operations LLC, VP Daybreak Devco LLC, and/or VP Daybreak Investments LLC, and its affiliates, successors, and/or assigns.

 "Community Documents" shall mean collectively the Community Covenant, the Residential Covenant, the Commercial Covenant, and the articles, bylaws, resolutions, rules and regulations of the Community Council, the Residential Association and the Commercial Association as amended or supplemented from time to time.
 Community Documents shall also mean the formation and governing documents of all other townhome, condominium, or other homeowners' associations within Daybreak.